fdv/running-elasticsearch-fun-profit/103-use-case-migrating-130tb-cluster-without-downtime/103-use-case-migrating-130tb-cluster-without-downtime.md

 ## The Blackhole Cluster

-Blackhole is a 77 nodes cluster, with 200TB storage, 4.8TB RAM, 2.4TB being allocated to Java, and 924 CPU core.
+Blackhole is a 77 node cluster, with 200TB storage, 4.8TB RAM, 2.4TB being allocated to Java, and 924 CPU cores.
 It is made of 3 master nodes, 6 ingest nodes, and 68 data nodes.
 The cluster holds 1137 indices, with 13613 primary shards, and 1 replica, for 201 billion documents.
 It gets about 7000 new documents / second, with an average of 800 searches / second on the whole dataset.

-Blackhole data nodes are spread between 2 data center.
+Blackhole data nodes are spread between 2 data centers.
 By using rack awareness, we make sure that each data center holds 100% of the data, for high availability.
-Ingest nodes are rack aware as well, to leverage Elasticsearch prioritising nodes within the same rack when running a query.
-This allows us to minimise the latency when running a query.
+Ingest nodes are rack aware as well, to leverage Elasticsearch prioritizing nodes within the same rack when running a query.
+This allows us to minimize the latency when running a query.
 A Haproxy controls both the ingest nodes health and proper load balancing amongst all of them.

 ![Blackhole rack awareness design](images/image16.svg)

-Blackhole is feeding is a small part of a larger processing chain.
-After multiple enrichment and transformation, the data is pushed into a large Kafka queue.
+Blackhole is feeding a small part of a larger processing chain.
+After multiple enrichment and transformations, the data is pushed into a large Kafka queue.
 A working unit reads the Kafka queue and pushes the data into Blackhole.

 ![Blackhole processing chain](images/image17.svg)